LogtalkDotOrg/logtalk3/examples/engines/ebench/NOTES.md

 This example provides benchmarking support for evaluating the performance of threaded engine creation and destroying.
 Currently it runs on ECLiPSe and SWI-Prolog.
-It should run also on XSB and YAP if and when these systems bugs with coroutining and/or threads get fixed.
+It should run also on YAP if and when this system threads bugs are get fixed.